BaadMaro/CTF/IDEH-2021-Writeups/Do I KNOW you?/README.md

 ## Detailed solution

-The challenge description tell us to try unlocking the zip file and has the word **KNOWN** upercase which mean we should take it as a hint.
+The challenge description tell us to try unlocking the zip file and has the word **KNOWN** uppercase which mean we should take it as a hint.

 I tired first to crack the zip encryption key, i extract the pkzip hash using **zip2john** and try to crack it using **john** and **hashcat** with the known wordlist **rockyou** but with no success.